This post was originally published on February 24, 2022, and extensively updated on Feb 7, 2025.

 Pass-through entities include some businesses that may be on the hook for business income taxes.
 These include S corporations and LLCs.
 Several states have implemented a pass-through entity tax that may be deducted from your business’s federal tax return.

 Utah enacted a pass-through entity tax in 2022.
-In total, 35 states have enacted a PTE tax, including California and Arizona.
+In total, 35 states, including California and Arizona, have enacted a PTE tax.

 Final Thoughts on Small Business Tax Strategies

-Calculating, filing, and paying your business taxes can be a time-consuming and expensive endeavor.
-The 19 small business tax planning strategies we’ve reviewed here can help you understand your tax obligations and minimize your tax burden as you head into 2024.
+Calculating, filing, and paying your business taxes can be time-consuming and expensive.
+The 19 small business tax planning strategies we’ve reviewed here can help you understand your tax obligations and minimize your tax burden as you head into 2025.

 Need assistance with your income tax strategy?
 CMP, a trusted accounting firm in St. George and throughout Utah, with additional locations in Salt Lake City and Logan, can help you develop an effective tax plan tailored to you and your business.
 Contact us today to get started!